seanknox/dusker/prompt_plan.md

 Make sure all UI elements follow accessibility best practices and support Dynamic Type.

 ## Prompt 4: Local Storage Implementation
-Building on our Core Data models and UI structure, implement the local storage functionality for the SurfTracker app:
+Building on our Core Data models and UI structure, implement the local storage functionality for the Dusker app:

 1. Create a PersistenceController singleton class that:
    - Manages the Core Data stack